 Larval population count of H. armigera, M. vitrata and E. atomosa were recorded on five randomly selected plants in each treatment.
 Pre-treatment observation was recorded on one day before spraying treatment while post observations were carried out at 1, 3, 5, 7, 10 and 14 days after spray.
 Economics of different treatments were workout in comparison to control.
 Data were analyzed (√𝑥 +0.5) using ANOVA after transformation (Taylor's Power Law, 1984).

-In order to compare the efficacy of the different modules/ treatments, the grain yield of net plot from each treatment were recorded after harvest of the crop.
-Thus, obtained yield per plot was converted into quintals per hectare and the data obtain from grain yields were used to calculate the economic viability of each treatment.
-The costs of each treatment and labour required for application were calculated as per market rate.
-Similarly, the income obtained from the sale of grains as per prevailing rates was also calculated for each treatment.
+In order to compare the efficacy of the different modules/ treatments, the grain yield of net plot from each treatment was recorded after harvest of the crop.
+Thus, the yield per plot was converted into quintals per hectare and the data obtained from grain yields were used to calculate the economic viability of each treatment.
+The costs of each treatment and labour required for application were calculated as per the market rate.
+Similarly, the income obtained from selling grains as per prevailing rates was also calculated for each treatment.
 The data thus obtained were used to calculate the monitory return and benefit cost ratio (B:C ratio) of various treatments.

 RESULTS AND DISCUSSION

 Result after both first and second spray the minimum larval population of H. armigera, M. vitrata and E. atomosa was recorded in plot treated with lufenuron @ 1200 ml/ha followed by chlorfluazuron @ 500 ml/ha, emamectin benzoate @ 125 gm/ha, chlorantraniliprole @ 150 ml/ha and lambda cyhalothrin @ 500 ml/ha, while maximum population recorded in control plot.
-The larval population obtained in eight different treatments after first and second sprays are following.
+The larval population obtained in eight different treatments after the first and second sprays are following.

 Population of pod borer, Helicoverpa armigera

-Overall mean larval population of all the insecticides differ significantly from control with a mean population 3.92 larvae per plant (Table- 1).
+Overall mean larval population of all the insecticides differs significantly from control with a mean population 3.92 larvae per plant (Table- 1).
 The lowest larval population was recorded in lufenuron @ 1200 ml/ha (1.01 larvae per plant) followed by chlorfluazuron @ 500 ml/ha (1.11 larvae per plant), lufenuron @ 600 ml/ha (1.18 larvae per plant), emamectin benzoate @ 125 gm/ha (1.26 larvae per plant), chlorantraniliprole @ 150 ml/ha (1.35 larvae per plant) and lambda cyhalothrin @ 500 ml/ha (1.44 larvae per plant).
 However, compared to the rest of the insecticidal treated plots, the maximum and significantly greater population (1.93 larvae per plant) was observed in azadirachtin neem oil @ 2000 ml/ha.
 These current results coincide with those of Nagar (2021), who reported on the data related to the overall mean pod damage caused by H. armigera after both sprays showed that the treatment (chlorfluazuron 5.4% EC @ 100 ml/ha) was the most effective, with the lowest overall mean per cent of pod infestation and the highest percentage of pod damage reduction (84.72%) compared to the untreated control.
 Table (1).

 Population of spotted pod borer, Maruca vitrata